 LinkedIn is one of the most valuable tools for both networking and searching for jobs.
-We’re big fans of LinkedIn and have used it many times to land interviews or make professional connections (and to help our friends do these things!).
+We’re big fans of LinkedIn and have used it many times to land interviews or make professional connections.
 The site makes it easy for you to identify potential contacts at companies you want to work for or partner with, so it’s essential to know how to use it.
 Here are a few tips for making LinkedIn work for you:

 1. Complete your LinkedIn profile.
 At minimum, you should include a picture (very important!), your current job title or a headline describing your primary area of expertise, the company names and positions of all your previous jobs, and your education.
 If you're looking for a wide range of jobs, you can keep your profile sparse or your descriptions very broad, so as not to be pigeonholed into a specific type of position.
 In general, it's helpful to include a brief description under each section of your work experience, and filling out the summary section is a great way to set the stage and introduce yourself to the LinkedIn community.
 Just remember, LinkedIn is not your resume.
 You want to write in a conversational tone and try to express a “what I can do for you” sentiment as you phrase your descriptions.